BA (Hons) in Accounting & Finance

 The module aims to provide a balanced approach to both the theory and application of economic concepts.
 It introduces learners to the fundamentals of microeconomics and exposes them to the principle theories and models used in microeconomics.
 It also demonstrates how economics can be used by individuals and businesses alike to assess problems and develop solutions.
 The learners are encouraged to become more astute participants in the economy by employing economic principles and recognising the role of their behaviour, and that of others, on the world around them.
 In particular, the module introduces economic concepts, an analysis of demand and supply, theories of the firm, competition, elasticity, and behavioural economics.

-The principal objective of this module is to outline the role of technology in business and how information technology enables business processes so that an organisation can function and strive in a competitive environment: in other words, how technology is used to benefit business.
+The principal objective of this module is to outline the role of technology with an emphasis on AI in business.
+It explores how information technology enables business processes so that an organisation can function and strive in a competitive environment: in other words, how technology is used to benefit business.
 This is achieved through the acquisition of practical information technology skills but also through an awareness and understanding of the overall role of technology.
-For all information technology skills that are developed the learners understand the role that these skills play in the overall business function.

 This module aims to develop an awareness and understanding of the core functions, skills and challenges of management in a dynamic global business environment.
 Learners apply management theories and concepts to current business situations, both in Ireland and internationally.
 Contemporary business management issues are explored using practical examples, case studies and lectures.